datascience-mobi-2022/2022-topic-03-team-04/README.md

   4) Proposal folder
   5) Results Folder

 > The goal of the project is to analyse the results of mass spectrometry.
 The acquired proteins should be checked for RNA dependency.
 The RNA-dependent proteins should be determined automatically with the analysis.
-The analysis includes following steps: Data restructuring, normalization, global and local maxima detection, choosing selection criteria, linear regression and further analysis.
+The analysis includes following steps:
+1) Data restructuring
+2) Normalization
+3) Global and local maxima detection
+4) Chosing selection criteria
+5) Linear regression
+6) Further analysis.

 ### 1. Data Folder
 This folder contains the raw data by Maiwen Caudnon-Herger (RDeeP_A549_NS.csv), as well as the normalised data of the Crtl and RNAse group (Norm_Ctrl.rds, Norm_RNase.rds) and the external data for comparison (table_RBP_lists.csv, HS_RBPs.RData).